 Parameter Explanation EventType This indicates the type of control that invoked the event.
-These event types can be seen in the Callout pane of the VBScript editor: VEVENT TYPES EventID This is usually the name of the pane that the control is on.
-This is the unique id of either the toolbar button executed or otherwise the specific type of event.
+These event types can be seen in the Callout pane of the VBScript editor: Event types Indicates a Toolbar event.
+ToolbarEvent Indicates a Form event.
+FormEvent Indicates a Listview event.
+ListviewEvent Indicates a Chart event.
+ChartEvent Indicates a Tile event.
+TileEvent Indicates a Web Browser event.
+WebEvent Indicates a Treeview event.
+TreeviewEvent Indicates a Progress Bar event.
+ProgressBarEvent Indicates a Notepad event.
+NotepadEvent Indicates a Notepad event.
+NotepadEvent EventName This is usually the name of the pane that the control is on.
+EventID This is the unique id of either the toolbar button executed or otherwise the specific type of event.
 You can view all the events that can fire in the Events and Event IDs section in the Callout pane - see sample image below.
 Param1,2,3 These hold the data relevant to the type of event.